Torre (Serra da Estrela)

-Torre (English: Tower) is the highest point of mainland Portugal, and the second-highest in the country overall (only Mount Pico, in the Azores, is higher).
-This point is not a distinctive mountain summit, but rather the highest point in a plateau.
+Torre (English: Tower) is the highest point of mainland Portugal, and the second-highest of the country overall (after Mount Pico, in the Azores).
+This point is not a distinctive mountain summit, but rather the highest point in the Torre Plateau, in the central massif of the Estrela Mountains.
 Torre has an unusual feature of being a summit that is accessible by paved road, the Regional Road 339 (R 339), formerly National Road 339 (N 339).

-It is located in a mountain range named Serra da Estrela, on the border between the municipalities of Seia, District of Guarda and Covilhã, District of Castelo Branco.
+It is located on the border between the municipalities of Seia, District of Guarda and Covilhã, District of Castelo Branco.

-The actual elevation of this area is 1,993 metres (6,537 feet), according to measures realized by the Instituto Geográfico do Exército (a military organization).
+The actual elevation of this area is 1,993 metres (6,537 feet), according to measures realized by the Instituto Geográfico do Exército (the military bureau for cartography).
 Right in the highest point of the mountain range, situated in the middle of a roundabout, near a road that connects the cities of Seia and Covilhã, a trig point that shows the highest point in Serra da Estrela was built.

-Near Torre, there are a restaurant, stores with typical products of this region, like the Serra da Estrela cheese, and a ski center called Vodafone Ski Resort, situated in the municipality of Seia.
-However, the nearest urban area of this place is the city of Covilhã, 20 km away, and the nearest accommodations are situated in the village of Penhas da Saúde, 10 minutes away.
+Near Torre, there is a restaurant, stores with typical products of this region, like the Serra da Estrela cheese, and a ski center called Serra da Estrela Ski Resort.
+The nearest urban area is the city of Covilhã, 20 km away, and the nearest accommodations are situated in the village of Penhas da Saúde, 10 km (6 mi) away.

 Climate

 Torre is the culminating point of the Serra da Estrela range and as such tends to present the lowest temperatures and highest precipitation levels.
-The climate is defined as a transition between the typical Mediterranean climates seen south of the range and the not-so-typical oceanic climates found north of the range.
+The climate is defined as a transition between areas of more typical Mediterranean climate seen south of the range, and more oceanic influenced climates to the north of the range.
 Precipitation is very high, with around 2400 mm, but when compared to lower valley regions of the range, rain is rather weak and continuous.
-Snow can occur anywhere between October and May, mostly in February, but can be irregular.
+Snow can occur anywhere between October and April, mostly between December and February, but can be irregular.